-Glycemic Index (GI) is a relative ranking of carbohydrate (Sugar) in foods according to how it affects blood glucose levels.
-High GI foods tend to be high in simple sugars and can cause a rapid rise in blood sugar levels immediately after consumption, further leading to a rapid rise in insulin levels with adverse effects on health.
+Glycemic Index (GI) is a relative ranking of carbohydrates (Sugar) in foods according to how it affects blood glucose levels.
+High GI foods are high in simple sugars that can rise blood sugar levels immediately after consumption.
+This further leads to a rapid rise in insulin levels with adverse effects on health.

-Low GI ranking foods are more slowly digested, absorbed, and metabolized and cause a lower and slower rise in blood glucose and, therefore insulin levels.
-Further, as the body will digest these foods slowly, you will feel full for a long time and you would be eating fewer calories without feeling hungry.
-This means foods with lower GI are beneficial for weight loss and in decreasing the risk of cardiovascular disease, type 2 diabetes, stroke, depression, formation of gall stones, chronic kidney disease, metabolic syndrome, neural tube defects, formation of uterine fibroid, and cancer of breast, colon, prostate, and pancreas.
+Low Glycemic Index ranking foods are more slowly digested, absorbed, and metabolized.
+They cause a lower and slower rise in blood glucose and, therefore insulin levels.
+Our body will digest these foods slowly.
+You will feel full for a long time and you would be eating fewer calories without feeling hungry.
+This means foods with lower GI are beneficial for weight loss.
+They also decrease the risk of cardiovascular disease, type 2 diabetes, stroke, depression, formation of gall stones, chronic kidney disease, metabolic syndrome, neural tube defects, formation of uterine fibroid, and cancer of the breast, colon, prostate, and pancreas.

-How is Glycemic Index given to a particular food?
+How is Glycemic Index given to a food?

 The Glycemic Index range is as follows:

 Very Low or Low GI =55 or less;